Rocky Marciano: Early life

 In his youth, he worked out on homemade weightlifting equipment (later in his life, Marciano was also a client of Charles Atlas) and used a stuffed mailbag that hung from a tree in his back yard as a heavy bag.
-He attended Brockton High School, where he played both baseball and football.
-However, he was cut from the school baseball team because he had joined a church league, violating a school rule forbidding players from joining other teams.
-He dropped out of school after finishing tenth grade.

-Marciano then worked as a chute man on delivery trucks for the Brockton Ice and Coal Company.
-He also worked as a ditchdigger, railroad layer and shoemaker.
-He was a resident of Hanson, Massachusetts; the house he lived in still stands on Main Street.
+At Brockton High School, he participated on both the football and baseball teams, but he was removed from the baseball squad after joining a church league, which violated a policy against playing for outside teams.
+He dropped out after the 10th grade to help support his struggling family during the Great Depression.
+Among his various early jobs, he worked as a ditch digger, gardener, and leather tanner at the same shoe factory where his father was employed.
+He also worked as a "chute man" on delivery trucks for the Brockton Ice & Coal Company (for which he earned $10 per week).

 During the Second World War, Marciano enlisted in the US Army in March 1943 and was assigned to the 150th Combat Engineers, serving for three years.
 Stationed in Swansea, Wales, he helped ferry supplies across the English Channel to Normandy.
 In August 1945, his battalion received a Presidential Unit Citation for outstanding performance of duty against the enemy from February 7–13, 1945, on the Sauer and Our Rivers in Luxembourg and Germany.
 After the war ended, he completed his service in March 1946 at Fort Lewis, Washington, where he received an honorable discharge from the Army with the rank of Private First Class.

 Amateur career

+Marciano was introduced to boxing by an uncle, and fought during his stint in the Army during World War II, mostly because he wanted to avoid KP and other lousy details.
+He didn't think he would make boxing his career.
+But after his discharge from the Army in 1946, he began training.

+On March 17, 1947, at the Valley Arena Gardens in Holyoke, Massachusetts, fighting under the assumed name Rocky Mack to protect his amateur status, he had his first fight as a pro, registering a third-round knockout and receiving $35.
+That spring, Marciano's dream of becoming a major league catcher finally ended when he failed in his tryout with a Chicago Cubs' minor league affiliate in Fayetteville, North Carolina.

+Returning to boxing, Marciano began to make a name for himself on the amateur circuit, winning the Golden Gloves Tournament in Lowell, Massachusetts and the New England Golden Gloves, which earned him a spot in the Golden Gloves All-East Championship Tournament in March 1948.
+He was controversially beaten by Coley Wallace.
+Marciano rebounded by capturing the New England AAU heavyweight title in late March 1948, defeating George McInnis before 4,749 fans at the Boston Arena.
+After the tournament, doctors discovered that his left thumb was broken.
+The injury robbed him a shot at capturing the National AAU title in April, which carried with it an automatic berth on the U.S. Olympic team to compete in London that summer.
 Marciano's amateur record was 8–4.
-While awaiting discharge, Marciano represented the Army and won the 1946 Amateur Armed Forces boxing tournament.
-His amateur career was briefly interrupted on March 17, 1947, when Marciano stepped into the ring as a professional competitor at the Valley Arena Gardens of Holyoke, Massachusetts, being billed as "Rocky Mackianno of Westover Field".
-That night, he knocked out local fighter Lee Epperson in three rounds.
-In an unusual move, Marciano returned to the amateur ranks winning the Golden Gloves Tournament in Lowell and the New England Golden Gloves, which earned him a spot in the Golden Gloves All-East Championship Tournament in March 1948.
-He was controversially beaten by Coley Wallace.
-He continued to fight as an amateur throughout the spring and competed in the AAU Olympic tryouts in the Boston Garden.
-There, he knocked out George McInnis, but hurt his hands during the bout and was forced to withdraw from the tournament.
-That was his last amateur bout.

-In late March 1947, Marciano and several friends traveled to Fayetteville, North Carolina, to try out for the Fayetteville Cubs, a farm team for the Chicago Cubs baseball team.
-Marciano lasted three weeks before being cut.
-After failing to find a spot on another team, he returned to Brockton and began boxing training with longtime friend Allie Colombo.
-Al Weill and Chick Wergeles served as his managers and Charley Goldman as his trainer and teacher.